 - Animal Adaptations

 Through dynamic, hands-on interactions, classes of up to 20 children in grades K–8 learn about natural history and our world.
 Docents should be enthusiastic, comfortable in front of groups, and interested in working with young children.

 Tour guide docents give weekend afternoon tours at the Museum to provide visitors in-depth explorations of our exhibitions.
-These tours focus on three museum themes:
+These tours focus on 3 Museum themes:

 - Dinosaurs and Fossils

 Tours may also be developed for the Peabody’s temporary exhibitions.